 Navigating the regulatory framework is crucial for market access.

-We streamline your entry into the U.S. market by:
+We streamline your entry into the US market by:

 Medical device manufacturers must implement a quality management system that fulfills the requirements of the US Quality System Regulation, which is outlined in Code of Federal Regulations Title 21 Part 820 (21 CFR Part 820).
 The US FDA does not recognize other quality management system certificates, though it is a participant of the Medical Device Single Audit Program (MDSAP).
 However, FDA has announced a revision of its quality system requirements, called the Quality Management System Regulation (QMSR), that will align more closely with ISO 13485:2016, making it easier for manufacturers with ISO 13485 certificates to comply with US QMS requirements.